amrsalah3/GSoC22-OpenMRS/README.md

 - Increase test coverage in the project.
 - Migrate the rest of the codebase (40%) from Java to Kotlin.
 - Update OpenMRS Android SDK library to the latest changes.
-- Fix the Continuous Integration checks for the PRs in Android Client's GitHub repository because they ignores the failing tests.
+- Fix the Continuous Integration checks for the PRs in Android Client's GitHub repository because they ignore the failing tests.
 - Add guidelines regarding the architecture and patterns followed in the project for any future contributions (for more consistency).

 ## Thoughts on GSoC

 Lastly, I would like to thank my mentor, the org admins, and community members for their continuous support and help during the project.
 It was so exciting to be working on this project with this wonderful community!
-I learned alot during this project and would like to thank Google for this great experience.
+I learned a lot during this project and would like to thank Google for this great experience.